 Late Antiquity.
 Emperor Constantine had the Rhine border reinforced.
 About a century later, thousands of barbarians crossed the frozen Rhine.

 At the end of the third century, a strong ruler ascended to the throne: Diocletian (284-305).
-In order to better rule the enormous empire, he split in into an eastern and a western half and appointed a co-emperor, and both emperors appointed an army leader as junior emperor (tetrarchy).
+To better rule the enormous empire, he split in into an eastern and a western half and appointed a co-emperor, and both emperors appointed an army leader as junior emperor (tetrarchy).
 The western junior emperor ruled in today’s Trier (Augusta Treverorum), so almost at the Rhine border.
 Diocletian re-arranged the Roman provinces.
 Germania Inferior remained to a large extent the same, only its name was changed into Germania Secunda.
 Germania Superior was split up.

 Yet, the four men rule did not last for long.
 Already emperor Constantine (306-337) prevailed in a bloody struggle for power against his rival emperor.
 According to the legend, he owes his victory at the Milvian Bridge to the Christian God.
 During his reign, in 313, Christianity, still pursued under Diocletian, became a recognized, even privileged religion, although still no state religion.
 Constantine himself did not live it; like so many other emperors he was a power hungry man who had competitors killed, even in his own family.
 Constantine founded a new capital, Constantinople at the Bosporus, later Byzantium, today Istanbul.

 The Rhine border was fortified, and also in the hinterland cavalry units were stationed.
 In Cologne-Deutz, around 310 the fort Deutz (castellum divitia) came into being.
 Men from the XXII.
 Legio Primigenia built it using trachyte from the Drachenfels again.
 In addition, the first paved Rhine bridge connected the fort with the city.
 At that time, about 20,000 people lived in the Roman city Colonia Claudia Ara Agrippinensium and its surroundings.
-Archaeologists have found proves that the region was a cosmopolite one already back then: besides the Romans and their gods there were a Christian municipality, a Jewish, and also people who believed in Isis and Mithras.
+Archaeologists have found proves that the region was a cosmopolitan one already back then: besides the Romans and their gods there were a Christian municipality, a Jewish, and also people who believed in Isis and Mithras.
 Maternus (313/314) was the first bishop in our area that we know by name.

 The Franks conquer Bonn and Cologne

 Then Constantine’s nephew Julian, commander of the Gallic army, could push them back across the Rhine after violent fights (363).
 He re-conquered Cologne and had the garrison in Bonn reconstructed and fortified.
 Shortly after, he became emperor (361-363).
-His surname “the Apostate” emphazised that he wanted to repel Christianity, yet he never had other religions prosecuted.
+His surname “the Apostate” emphasized that he wanted to repel Christianity, yet he never had other religions prosecuted.
 Julian died on a campaign against the Sassanid Persians; all following emperors were Christians.

 Back then, Rome permitted the Franks to settle in Toxandria, today’s Belgium.
-More and more Franks came, and eventually they were the largest ethnical group.
+More and more Franks came, and eventually, they were the largest ethnical group.
 It was a peaceful transition, and numerous Franks, among them the first Merovingians, served in the Roman army.
 The Ripuarian Franks on the right bank, however, remained enemies.

 Also the Visigoths lived as allies (foederati) on Roman territory.
 Several times, emperor Theodosius I. fought for the throne of the Western Roman Empire, and always the Visigoth auxiliaries suffered particularly heavy casualties.
 When they were finally allowed to return, they found their settlements destroyed by the Huns.
-As they did not find peace in the East Roman Empire, and marched under their leader Alaric through the Balcans into the West Roman Empire.
+As they did not find peace in the East Roman Empire, and marched under their leader Alaric through the Balkans into the West Roman Empire.
 By 401/402, they had reached Italy.
 Emperor Honorius moved with his court to Ravenna which was considered impregnable.
 His army master Stilicho, a Vandal, could defeat the Visigoths.
 But already in 405/406, another army under the Goth Radagaisus invaded Italy, and still Alaric and his troops stood at the border of Italy.
-In this emergency situation, the Romans withdrew troops from the Rhine.
+In this emergency, the Romans withdrew troops from the Rhine.

 The collapse of the Rhine border